Big1533/sdl_android_guides/docs/Getting Started/Compiling with Gradle/index.md

 ### Examples

-To compile release 4.4.0, use the following line:
+To compile release 4.6.0, use the following line:

 ```
 dependencies {
-    compile 'com.smartdevicelink:sdl_android:4.4.0'
+    implementation 'com.smartdevicelink:sdl_android:4.6.0'
 }
 ```